epics-containers/pvi/docs/how-to/write-a-formatter.rst

 To make a screen from this, we need a template file.
 This contains a blank representation of each supported widget for each of the supported file formats (bob, edl etc...).
-Below is an example of a text entry widget for a .bob file:
+Below is an example of a 'text entry' widget for a .bob file:

 .. literalinclude:: ../../src/pvi/_format/dls.bob
     :lines: 57-73